 Electrical System Inspection: Check cables, connectors, and controls for damage or overheating, and test the emergency stop button to ensure proper operation.

-Load Testing: Regularly test the crane for rated load to verify its lifting capacity and safety mechanisms.
+Load Testing: Regularly test the crane for the rated load to verify its lifting capacity and safety mechanisms.

 Track Alignment: Ensure the tracks are properly aligned to prevent uneven wheel wear and reduce stress on the bridge beams.